 Performed by Hasmik Harutyunyan and Shoghaken Folk Ensemble

 Performed by Aleksan Harutyunyan and Shoghaken Folk Ensemble

 Friday night we went to the Ararats brandy factory and sampled Armenian brandy.
 We also sampled wines from 1944 and 1913 from the factory’s huge wine library.
 Amazing.
 Somehow, the cognac even made me photogenic for a few brief seconds – see photo at left.
-Armenian cognac at one point so impressed the French that they allowed the Armenians to call their brandy “cognac”.
+Armenian cognac at one point so impressed the French that they allowed the Armenians to call their brandy “cognac” (so the story in Armenia goes).
 I plan to learn to like it but so far it is pretty far above my understanding.